kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 <!-- overview -->

-The Horizontal Pod Autoscaler automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (or, with [custom metrics](https://git.k8s.io/community/contributors/design-proposals/instrumentation/custom-metrics-api.md) support, on some other application-provided metrics).
+The Horizontal Pod Autoscaler automatically scales the number of Pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (or, with [custom metrics](https://git.k8s.io/community/contributors/design-proposals/instrumentation/custom-metrics-api.md) support, on some other application-provided metrics).
 Note that Horizontal